discretize/discretize-guides/guides/what-should-i-play/index.md

 | --------------------------------------------------------------------- | ------------------- | ------------------- | ------------------- | ------------------- | ------------------- |
 | <BuildLink build="Power Dragonhunter" specialization="Dragonhunter"/> | <Rating value="3"/> | <Rating value="4"/> | <Rating value="3"/> | <Rating value="2"/> | <Rating value="4"/> |

-<Specialization name="Dragonhunter" /> is good and easy to play build for fractals.
+The <Specialization name="Dragonhunter" /> is good and easy to play build for fractals.
 It has great burst options and deals high consistent damage while providing medium defiance bar damage and <Condition name="Vulnerability"/>.

 The build offers a unique party wide offensive buff by sharing <Skill name="bane signet"/> for 216 <Attribute name="Power"/> and also strong on-demand defensive support with <Skill id="30039"/> and other useful skills such as <Skill id="9251"/>, <Skill name="standyourground"/>.